scionassociation/scion-dp_I-D/draft-dekater-scion-dataplane.md

 Major changes:

+- Introduction: clarified document goal and added Figure showing SCION Header within the stack
 - Added section with SCMP specification
-- Added short section on SCION IP Gateway
 - Added section on Handling Link Failures and BFD
 - Added sections on MTU and fragmentation
 - Clarified router checks in Processing at Routers